 4) How much will I pay as my copay (or co-insurance) for each visit?

 5) Is there a maximum number of therapy sessions allowed?
 If so, how many of these sessions have already been used?
-(Or, if asking about psychological testing, is there a maximum number of units that can be billed?)

-6) If you are using out-of-network benefits and would like to know how much your insurance company will reimburse you, ask, "What are the reasonable and customary reimbursement amounts?"
+6) If you are using out-of-network benefits for therapy and would like to know how much your insurance company will reimburse you, ask, "What are the reasonable and customary reimbursement amounts?"
 You may use the codes below to help them answer:

 The initial intake session: